gquere/gquere.github.io/sstic2020_writeup/step6.md

 ![a](./step6_paper.png)

-I do not maths any more than you do, but this was surprisingly easy to translate to code:
+I do not like maths any more than you do, but this was surprisingly easy to translate to code:
 ```python
 # MODULAR QUADRATIC EQUATION SOLVER ############################################
 def compute_next_sqrt(prev_sqrt, x, N):